Updates: For more additions regarding Manicures & Pedicures, see these posts:

 Adamina is great.
 (Posting soon to come on my esthetician, Mariana who I love!)
 One afternoon while very pregnant I sat in the nail lounge and had the full works while watching For Weddings and a Funeral.
 The girls here are all really sweet, and you can sip tea while watching a wonderful selection of girly TV shows and movies.
 I would love to go back and do this with a girlfriend, however last time I checked they only had one nail technician, so not only do you need to make sure you book well in advance, you may not have the option of going with a friend.
 Overall a very lovely treatment!

 The Nail Spa in South Kensington does a very nice manicure and pedicure.
 However, I tend to find them a little pricey for what it is-just the basics.
+I might as well find a clutch coffin nail collection for maybe less than that!
 That said, it was my go-to place for quite a while when I was in desperate need of a manicure-as it was less expensive than Bliss or another similar day spa.
 Additionally, it seems like a place that you should just be able to walk in to, but is always too busy to take you without an appointment.

 The Chelsea Day Spa has added a nail bar, and is currently doing £5 off any treatments.
 The Chelsea Girl manicure runs for £30, but you can save some cash and time by going for the mini-manicure at £22.